 Buyers should prioritize suppliers that have demonstrated they are financially stable.

 Buyers should prioritize suppliers that are able to provide favorable contract terms.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should inform suppliers of the date when the RFP was issued.

 Buyers should inform suppliers when proposals are due.

 Buyers should inform suppliers the date of when all questions regarding the RFP must be submitted.

 Buyers should inform suppliers when the contract announcement will be made.

 Evaluate major factors to mitigate risk

 There is a medium level of supply chain risk for pigments.
 Different pigments are made from different chemical compounds.
 For example, titanium oxide pigments are made from nonferrous metals while iron oxide pigments are made from iron ore.
-Suppliers of these primary inputs have a medium level of risk because...
+Upstream suppliers of these primary inputs have a medium level of risk...
 Subscribe to learn more.